Lyalpha/pympc/README.md

 information.
 See the documentation for `pympc.minor_planet_check()` for more details.

 ## Speed and multiprocessing
-The check should take of order a second or two, depending on multiprocessing capabilities.
+The major body check takes much less than one second.
+The minor body check should take of order a few seconds, depending on multiprocessing capabilities.

 The private function which actually performs the calculation is `_minor_planet_check()` (note leading underscore).
 This can be called directly, to avoid the overhead associated with converting input arguments in `minor_planet_check()`, if you provide them directly as required (see `_minor_planet_check()` docstring).
 Note that in this case a list of tuples is returned, rather than an astropy table.

-By default the program will calculate positions of bodies in the catalogue multiprocessed.
+By default, the program does calculate positions of bodies in the catalogue multiprocessed.
 To switch this off set `chunk_size = 0`, i.e.:

 ```python